-“This is a difficult – the national display teams don’t really engage in bragging rights.
-However, there are a number of factors that drive the professional standard.
+“This is difficult – the national display teams don’t really engage in bragging rights.
+However, several factors drive the professional standard.
 Part of it is simply the attitude of the people – they generally combine the will to succeed with humility and a growth mindset – always open, and eager, to learn.

 "That hunger is fed by a performance feedback loop where every flight is critically appraised with the learning carried into the next one.
 And the thing that supports all of the above is a culture of psychological safety which starts with the Team Leader.”

-“Apart from the obvious and shameless exercise in self-promotion, I had been encouraged by a number of clients to ‘write it all down’.
+“Apart from the obvious and shameless exercise in self-promotion, I had been encouraged by several clients to ‘write it all down’.
 The book is basically a description of a simple high-performance model that is informed by time as a fighter pilot and on the Red Arrows, and some 15 years observing clients and learning from them.